NandaKumar876/NandaKumar876/README.md

 - Worked in an agile team environment, contributing to sprint planning and daily standups
 ---

-## 🌍 Open Source Contributions
+##  Open Source Contributions

 > "The best way to learn is to build.
 The best way to grow is to share."

-- 🔀 Contributed PRs to projects in **[mention your domains]**
-- 🐛 Filed issues, reviewed code, and helped fellow devs
+   Filed issues, reviewed code, and helped fellow devs
-- ⭐ Believer in **giving back** to the community that taught me everything
+-  Believer in **giving back** to the community that taught me everything

-📌 Check out my pinned repos below — they're my proudest creations!
+ Check out my pinned repos below — they're my proudest creations!

 ---

-## 📊 GitHub Stats
+##  GitHub Stats

 <div align="center">